Draft Blue Lagoon Management Plan 2023

 - Addressing the potential contamination of the lagoon by proposing regular monitoring of septic systems within its catchment area, ensuring the protection of biodiversity

-Independant reports commissioned by Council that are referenced in the BLMP are also available:
+Independent reports commissioned by Council referenced in the Draft BLMP available to view:

 - Eutura Report on hydrology of Blue Lagoon

 - ERA Planning and Environment Blue Lagoon Stormwater Management Works

 - Marine Solutions Report on impact on Red Handfish

 The Blue Lagoon area is of high ecological importance and socio-cultural value.
 It is surrounded by residential use, a public park / playground, road and parking infrastructure and the popular Blue Lagoon beach.

 The review and update of the original 2008 BLMP responds to the need to take a broad approach to managing the co-existence of the natural environment with multiple users, residents and stakeholders.
 The draft BLMP seeks to balance these different values and characteristics of all users, identifies risks and proposes recommendations for mitigation/adaptation measures to ensure there is sustainability for flora, fauna and communities.

 It sets out an overarching framework for sustainable management in partnership with local communities and stakeholders, with the aim to ensure the Lagoon is managed in a way that protects its biodiversity and meets the needs of the community, now and into the future.

 Naturally, the Lagoon has endured periods of dry and wet seasons.
 Over recent years, increased water levels in the Lagoon mean there has been a flourishing of biodiversity which is highly valued (both ecologically and aesthetically) by many in the community.

 It is also known that during dry seasons, Blue Lagoon has been subject to fire, arson and vandalism, and has been used as a dumping ground.